course-details-portlet

 Course content

 This course is the Master thesis in the field of Industrial Ecology at the Department Energy and Process Engineering.
-Students choose and design the structure and contents of their work in collaboration with the teacher, and if relevant also in agreement with an external supervisor from industry or authorities.
+Students choose and design tasks and aims in collaboration with the teacher, and, if relevant, in agreement with co-supervisors at NTNU or external partners.

 Industrial ecology concerns the interaction of anthropogenic and natural systems and how they are influenced by technology, society and human factors.
-Industrial ecology considers the flows of material and energy in industrial and consumer activity, and the effects they have on environment, human health and future resource availability.
-Systems analysis methods in industrial ecology includes life-cycle assessment, material flow analysis, input-output analysis, systems engineering, cost-benefit analysis, risk analysis or related techniques.
+It considers flows of material and energy in industrial and consumer activity, and the effects they have on environment, human health and future resource availability.
+Systems analysis methods in industrial ecology include life-cycle assessment, material flow analysis, input-output analysis, systems engineering, cost-benefit analysis, risk analysis or related techniques.

 The thesis applies industrial ecology methods to one or several of the following topics: